mrmadbhai/MadSpam/README.md

 * I use on Whatsapp Web and i send only 10 messages.

+### Warning

+This Tool is only For fun and Educational purposes only.
+If You Use This tool for any illegal Activity then I am not responsible for that.

 ### Give me Star
 Please Give me star